Abstract submission (Easychair platform)

-Ferdinando Auricchio, Univ. of Pavia, Italy, email
+Ferdinando Auricchio, University of Pavia, Italy, email

-Simone Morganti, Univ. of Pavia, Italy, email
+Simone Morganti, University of Pavia, Italy, email

 Nima Haghdadi, Imperial College, London, UK, email